dariusz-wozniak/FakeLocalTimeZone/README.md

 Remarks
 =

-* The code of Fake comes from the StackOverflow: https://stackoverflow.com/q/44413407/297823.
+* The code of fake comes from the StackOverflow: https://stackoverflow.com/q/44413407/297823.
 * To find out all TimeZones in your system, you may use the `TimeZoneInfo.GetSystemTimeZones()` code.